Mrs. Scarpella - Licensed School Librarian

 Professional and Personal Info

 Welcome to another school year!
-My name is Colleen Scarpella, and this is my fourth year as the Library Media Specialist at High Plains Elementary.
+My name is Colleen Scarpella, and this is my fifth year as the Library Media Specialist at High Plains Elementary.
 I am thrilled about all the physical and instructional changes we are undergoing!
 Change is super exciting!

 I attended Wright State University in Ohio where I earned a B. S. in Early Childhood Education with a Reading Endorsement in 2005 and spent several years honing my classroom management skills and educational philosophy as a substitute teacher in my hometown.
 After completing my M. Ed. in Library Media with Wright State in 2010, I was eager to get out into the field to teach and inspire students to be lifelong learners and was ecstatic to receive an offer in beautiful Colorado Springs immediately after graduation.
 My family and I love living in Colorado and currently reside in Monument enjoying the mountains and low humidity.